HL7/cql/input/pages/04-logicalspecification.md

 The Combine operator combines a list of strings, optionally separating each string with the given separator.

-If either argument is null, or any element in the source list of strings is null, the result is null.
+If the source argument is null, or the source list is empty, the result is null.

+If the separator argument is null, it is ignored.

+For consistency with aggregate operator behavior, null elements in the input list are ignored.

 #### Concatenate